saifaustcse/git-workflow-and-commands/README.md

 ### Discard changes from Workspace

-    # Restore the specified file of the Workspace.
+    # Discard changes from the specified file of the Workspace.
     $ git checkout [file]

-    # Restore all the files of the Workspace.
+    # Discard all changes of the Workspace.
     $ git checkout .

 ### Revoke/Undo from Staging (Workspace <-- Staging)

     # Restore specified file from the Staging to the Workspace.
-    # Remaining the workspace unchanged.
+    # Changes will stay in workspace.
     $ git reset [file]

     # Restore all files from the Staging to the Workspace.